marcoro2911/exp_manual/README.md

-# User Manual
+# Sorting Algorithms User Manual
-This user manual provides detailed instructions on how to use the Python implementations of five sorting algorithms: Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, and Merge Sort.
-These implementations are designed to help users understand the algorithms' behavior through practical experience.
+This user manual explains how to use the Python implementations of five sorting algorithms: Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, and Merge Sort.
+These implementations are ideal for educational purposes, helping users to visualize and understand the behavior of each algorithm through direct interaction.
 ## Getting Started
 ### Prerequisites
-Ensure you have Python and Git installed on your machine.
-The code has been tested with Python 3.9.6.
-You can download Python from [python.org](https://www.python.org/downloads/) and Git from [git-scm.com](https://git-scm.com/downloads)
+Ensure that Python and Git are installed on your system:
+- Python (tested with version 3.9.6): Download from ``` python.org ```
+- Git: Download from ```git-scm.com```
 ### Installation
 1. Clone the repository:
 ```bash